-- Provide a rich, engaging learning experience. - Are appropriate for a PreK-12 school environment. - Have controls and navigation that are user-friendly. - Have limited advertising - Are supportive of SPPS racial equity practices. - Have data privacy policies that restrict the use of student information.
+- Provide a rich, engaging learning experience. - · Are appropriate for a PreK-12 school environment. - Have controls and navigation that are user-friendly. - · Have limited advertising - Are supportive of SPPS racial equity practices. - Do not store student educational records or track personal data. - Account creation does not require entering personal student data.